-Peter's earned her Ph.D. at the University of Pittsburgh in 1992, with a joint degree in civil engineering and engineering and public policy.
+Peters earned her Ph.D. at the Carnegie Mellon University in 1992, with a joint degree in civil engineering and engineering and public policy.
 She joined the Princeton faculty in 1994.

 Peters succeeds James Smith, the William and Edna Macaleer Professor of Engineering and Applied Science, who served as chair since 2011.

 "I am grateful for Jim's leadership and the many ways he has strengthened the department," said Emily A. Carter, dean of the School of Engineering and Applied Science.
 "I very much look forward to working with Catherine at this time when, as she so urgently realizes, we need rigorous and creative thinking around the future of our metropolitan centers and coastal regions as well as the quality of our water, air, and soil.
 Through her own work and experience, Catherine is well positioned to lead the department forward in these and other critical areas."